Materials Guide

 Beech and composite bases

 Used in Eames-style chairs and similar shell-seat designs.
 Beech legs balance the visual warmth of natural timber with adequate structural support.
-They suit venues and event environments where a clean modern look is the priority rather than maximum durability under heavy-duty conditions.
+They suit venues and event environments where a clean modern look is the priority.

 Padded upholstery

 Used in conference chairs.
 Upholstered seating is better for comfort over longer seated periods — conferences, formal events and meetings where guests remain seated for extended durations.
-The trade-off is higher maintenance: fabric or vinyl surfaces require more attention in high-use or catering environments.
+The trade-off is higher maintenance in food-adjacent or high-turnover environments.

 Common questions